Mountain landscape with lush green hills in the foreground, and distant mountains partly covered with clouds under a clear blue sky.

 Contact us today to schedule your free consultation.
 At Horizon of Hope Counseling, healing isn’t just possible, it’s within reach.

-My goal is for you to feel informed, supported, and at ease before you ever step into the therapy room (or virtual space), so you can arrive to your first session knowing exactly what to expect and feeling ready to begin the work of creating the changes you’ve been longing for.
+My intention is for you to feel informed, supported, and at ease before we begin, so you can arrive to your first session with clarity and confidence in the process.

 • The length of therapy depends on your goals, your history, and the pace that feels right for you.
 Some people come in with a specific issue they want to address and feel ready to wrap up in just a few months.
 Others choose to work together longer to explore deeper patterns, heal old wounds, and create lasting changes in how they feel, function, and connect.